 Consumer internet packages are advertised using two different numbers, download speed, and upload speed.
 In regular day-to-day use, the download speed is more important to most people and therefore, is the most advertised number.
 However, when streaming we rely on the upload speed - this is most typically lower than the download speed.

-You can test your upload speed to Restream servers at our Speed Test page.
+You can test your upload speed to Restream servers on our Speed Test page.

 Your bitrate is how much data you are sending every second; typically given in Kilobits per second.
-The bitrate is what determines how clear your stream will be if you have a low bitrate, your stream may become blurry when the frame changes, a higher bitrate makes the stream clearer, while lower bitrate will let more users download your stream in real time without buffering.
+The bitrate is what determines how clear your stream will be if you have a low bitrate, your stream may become blurry when the frame changes, a higher bitrate makes the stream clearer, while a lower bitrate will let more users download your stream in real-time without buffering.
 Your bitrate consumes your bandwidth, and can't be higher than it.
-We recommend to set bitreate to values not higher than 2/3 of your bandwidth to leave some space for potential networking issues and other apps.
+We recommend setting bitrate to values not higher than 2/3 of your bandwidth to leave some space for potential networking issues and other apps.